• The rhythm of a heart is as unique as a face or a fingerprint, but is much harder to hack

 The increasing incidence of data breaches and other malign cybersecurity attacks underscores the need for stronger security around user authentication.
 Strong identity verification can be achieved by injecting NFC chip technology under the skin of users, for example.
 And while this certainly accomplishes positive identification of the individual, its invasive nature is unlikely to gain broad acceptance.
 Meanwhile, multi-factor authentication (MFA) has emerged as viable approach since it supports a zero-trust model and enhances the granularity of user rights and permissions by guaranteeing the identity of the user.

-The Taliware Biombeat MFA approach delivers unique benefits to any organization concerned about identity and access management (IAM).
-Biombeat addresses all of these security challenges, for example:
+The Taliware MFA approach delivers unique benefits to any organization concerned about identity and access management (IAM).
+Taliware addresses all of these security challenges, for example:

 + Eliminates password friction: simple and easy single sign-on (SSO) and control of privileged access to critical information systems, devices and applications.
 ECG-based authentication addresses the shortcomings of fingerprint- and face-based authentication.